vuejs/docs/src/cookbook/packaging-components-npm.md

 ### SSR Usage

 You might have noticed something interesting - browsers aren't going to be using the `browser` version.
-That's because this field is actually intended to allow authors to provide [hints to bundlers](https://github.com/defunctzombie/package-browser-field-spec#spec) which in turn create their own packages for client side use.
+That's because this field is actually intended to allow authors to provide [hints to bundlers](https://github.com/defunctzombie/package-browser-field-spec#spec), which in turn create their own packages for client-side use.
 With a little creativity, this field allows us to map an alias to the `.vue` file itself.
 For example:

 ```js
 import MyComponent from 'my-component/sfc' // Note the '/sfc'